ksu-cs-textbooks/cc315/content/00-introduction/04-syllabus/_index.md

 ### How Project Grades are Assigned
 The Projects you submit in Codio may have both an automatic and manual grading component.

-Automatic Components:  Codio automatically checks certain aspects of your code’s structure and functionality.
+Automatic Components:  Codio automatically checks certain aspects of your code's structure and functionality.
 The grade assigned by Codio is generally the ceiling of the score you can receive.

 Manual Components:  Once submitted your code may be reviewed and deductions take for: